B.R. Derby Class 108 DMU “Spirit of Speyside” See them in their heyday!

 These wagons are very versatile having three drop down doors on each side and end doors which drop down onto the buffers.
 This allows material to be loaded and unloaded from either side or end.
 These wagons have been used for carrying many things including spoil and ballast.
 The Grampus are normally moved by one of our shunters but it is also possible to move them with the DMUs.

-The above photo shows the Grampus in pristine condition just after being re-floored and repainted in May 2009.
+This photo shows the Grampus in pristine condition just after being re-floored and repainted in May 2009.

 15 ton Lowmac (Low Machine Wagon) B905112